axoxelol1/dat257-hasse-andersson/reflection/week8/simon_engstrom.md

 As of now only two team member has started with it.
 I'll do this by reading in and parttaking in the process.

 ## How can I help someone else, or the entire team, to learn something new?
 I don't know as of now.
 This was the last sprint so we won't work that much on implementing new features now.
-Only bug fixing.
+I think some of us will be busy with math next week also.

 ## What's my contribution towards my team's use of scrum?
-I've taken on userstories and bugs and solved them in the sprint.
+I've taken on user stories and bugs and solved them in the sprint.
 I feel like I could've done more though.
+I've participated in the scheduled stand up scrum meetings and I have been on time.

 ## What's my contribution towards my team's deliveries?
 Same as last week but I can parttake more with writing the actual report now.
 I plan on doing this next week.